Twelve-Day War: Reactions and responses

 Israel's attacks prompted Reza Pahlavi, Maryam Rajavi and other diasporic Iranian opposition figures to call for the overthrow of the Iranian government.
 Some leaders of the Woman, Life, Freedom movement condemned the attacks, which they said did not help the Iranian opposition.
 Sepideh Qolian said that war will not bring democracy.
 Shirin Ebadi, Narges Mohammadi and Jafar Panahi called for an end to the war and condemned the attacks on civilians by both Israel and Iran.
 Mehrangiz Kar said: "People are angry, and they hate the Islamic Republic.
 But they now probably hate Mr. Netanyahu and his military policies even more."
 University of South Florida political scientist Mohsen Milani said there was little evidence in Iran of the kind of opposition which could topple the Islamic republic.

 In the United States, Trump said that he told Netanyahu to continue Israel's attack, but that the United States does not want a long term war, only to not allow Iran to have a nuclear weapon.
 Trump praised the initial attacks and ordered support to Israel.
 He also threatened Iran's head of state would be an easy target for assassination.
 Secretary of State Marco Rubio had initially stated that Israel had "acted independently," but that was later contradicted by Trump as having known about it.
 The US also moved jets and the aircraft carrier USS Nimitz to the region.
-Most Americans oppose a US military intervention in the war.
+In June 2025, most Americans opposed a US military intervention in the war.
 Some of his supporters criticized Trump's support for Israeli strikes, and the possible involvement of the United States in the war.
 In a poll of Trump voters, 53% said the U.S. should not get involved in the Iran–Israel conflict.